Overcommit in OpenShift Virtualization

 Memory Overcommit

 Memory oversubscription without use of swap is hazardous because if the amount of memory required by processes running on a node exceeds the amount of RAM available, processes will be killed.
-That’s not desirable in any event, but particularly not for VMs where the workloads running on VMs will be taken down if the VMs are killed.
+That’s not desirable, particularly for VMs where the workloads will be go offline if the VM is killed.

-OpenShift Virtualization has built the wasp-agent component to permit controlled use of swap with VMs.
+OpenShift Virtualization ships the wasp-agent to permit the controlled use of swap with VMs.
 Refer to the wasp-agent component documentation for more information.

-The memoryOvercommitPercentage parameter tells CNV how to scale the memory request that is made for each VM created.
-So when set to 100, CNV calculates its memory request based on the full declared memory size of the VM; when it’s set to a higher value, CNV sets the request to a smaller value than that actually required by the VM, allowing overcommitting of memory.
+The memoryOvercommitPercentage parameter on the hyperconverged Custom Resources tells OpenShift Virtualization how to scale the memory requests for each VM.
+When set to the default, 100, it calculates memory requests based on the full amount of memory declared by the VM.
+When it’s set to a higher value, the request is set to a proportionally smaller value than the VM requested, allowing for memory overcommit.

 Instructions